Classified Leave Types and Policies

 - Use of Leave Without Pay for Military Purposes

-- Employees who have exhausted their annual leave or compensatory leave or who choose not to use their leave for military purpose shall be placed on leave without pay.
-The leave without pay will not exceed six years.
+- Employees who have exhausted their annual leave or compensatory leave or who choose not to use their leave for military purposes shall be placed on leave without pay.
+Leave without pay will not exceed six years.
 After six years, the employee must be separated from state service.
 This rule does not apply to a temporary appointment of less than six years.
 If the appointment is less than six years, the appointing authority can end the appointment as originally scheduled and the employee will be separated.

 - Rights Upon Return